bkhelifi/vodf-docs/source/context.rst

 build a common data format of the gamma-ray day from IACTs, allowing joint analyses or data sharing with success.
 The VODF aims to build a commun format for IACTs, WCDs and neutrino detectors with the same objectives.
-In addition, with the development of Open Science and certified open data repository (e.g. EOSC, SDC), data formats should follow as much as possible the
+In addition, with the development of Open Science and certified open data repository (e.g. EOSC, CDS of Strasbourg), data formats should follow as much as possible the
 `FAIR principles <https://www.go-fair.org/fair-principles/>`_ and the `IVOA standards <https://ivoa.net/documents/index.html>`_.